yrdsb-peths/hungry-animal-leekycauldron/README.md

 By: Bryson Lee-Kwen

+## NOTE: THE ANIMAL CLASS HAS BEEN RENAMED TO "TopG".

 Hop in your Bugatti Chiron and dodge trash on the road as you try to become Top G!

 Increase your score by dodging all the trash cans.